FDSouthern/FDSouthern.github.io/content/chapter01/lib.md

   ind 0;;
 ```
 Again, a few of these exist in the standard library.
 I wonder if these are
-from a time before they were included, or if John is just a control freak!
+from a time before they were included, or if John's just a control freak!

 ```ocaml
 (* ------------------------------------------------------------------------- *)